ibm-messaging/mq-mqfts/README.md

 ### How to build the utility
 The source code for the utility has been provided.
 The source is in golang and requires few third party golang libraries from GitHub.
 The utility has been compiled with go1.14.6

-1) Install golang SDK
+1) Install golang SDK.
-2) Clone the repository to any directory
+2) Clone the repository to any directory.
-3) Change directory to `source`
+3) Change directory to where source is located.
 4) Ensure path go compiler is set in the environment.
-For example `export PATH=$PATH:/usr/go/bin` assuming go SDK is installed in `/usr/go` directory
+For example `export PATH=$PATH:/usr/go/bin` assuming go SDK is installed in `/usr/go` directory.
-5) Run `go build`
+5) Run `go build`.